Samson Fox: Life and career

-He died in Walsall, Staffordshire, in 1903.
-The King sent Harrogate a telegram of condolence.
+Personal life

-He had married Mary Anne Slinger in Leeds in 1861.
+Fox married Mary Anne Slinger in Leeds in 1861.
 They had four children.
 At the 1889 wedding of his eldest daughter Clara Louisa to engineer Bernal Bagshawe, Dan Leno was paid the then unheard of sum of £100 to entertain the guests and the grounds of Grove House were thrown open to the people of Harrogate.
 After the death of his first wife in 1895, he remarried in 1899, to Annie Louise Baxter.